-If the leukemia does return despite the original treatment, a cycle of testing will begin again to learn as much as possible about the disease.
-After testing is finished, you and your doctor will talk about your treatment options.
+If the leukemia does return despite the original treatment, a new cycle of testing will begin again to learn as much as possible about the disease.
+After this testing is done, you and your doctor will talk about the treatment options.
 Often the treatment plan will include the treatments described above such as targeted therapy, chemotherapy, and immunotherapy, but they may be used in a different combination or given at a different dose.
-Your doctor may also suggest clinical trials that are studying new ways to treat this type of leukemia.
+Your doctor may suggest clinical trials that are studying new ways to treat this type of leukemia.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

 People with leukemia that has come back after remission often experience emotions such as disbelief or fear.
-Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
-Learn more about dealing with cancer CML that comes back.
+You are encouraged to talk with the health care team about these feelings and ask about support services to help you cope.
+Learn more about dealing with CML that comes back.

 Recovery from leukemia is not always possible.
 If the leukemia cannot be cured or controlled, the disease may be called advanced or terminal.

-This diagnosis is stressful, and advanced leukemia is difficult to discuss for many people.
-However, it is important to have open and honest conversations with your doctor and health care team to express your feelings, preferences, and concerns.
+This diagnosis is stressful, and for many people, advanced leukemia is difficult to discuss.
+However, it is important to have open and honest conversations with your health care team to express your feelings, preferences, and concerns.
 The health care team is there to help, and many team members have special skills, experience, and knowledge to support patients and their families.
 Making sure a person is physically comfortable and that pain and other side effects are well-managed is extremely important.